oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 ## 3.2 Base64 Encoding and Decoding

-CACAO use base64 encoding, as defined in Section 4 of [[RFC 4648](#rfc4648)], to preserve the integrity of complex commands and scripts, such as the example OpenC2 command shown in [Section&nbsp;3.1](#31-openc2-command-action-step).
+CACAO uses base64 encoding, as defined in Section 4 of [[RFC 4648](#rfc4648)], to preserve the integrity of complex commands and scripts, such as the example OpenC2 command shown in [Section&nbsp;3.1](#31-openc2-command-action-step).
 The default encoding for OpenC2 commands and responses is JSON, as defined in the [[OpenC2 Language Specification](#openc2-lang-v11)].
-The recommended conventions for the handling of base64 encoding of OpenC2 commands and responses in the context of a CACAO playbook are:
+The recommended conventions for the handling of base64 encoding of OpenC2 commands and responses in the context of a CACAO playbook being executed by a CACAO Consumer are:

-- OpenC2 commands in JSON format will be base64 encoded by the creator of the playbook and stored as a string in the `content_b64` field of an OpenC2 command object.
+- OpenC2 commands in JSON format will be base64 encoded by the CACAO Producer creating the playbook and stored as a string in the `content_b64` field of an OpenC2 command object.

-- The base64-encoded content will be passed to the specified OpenC2 CACAO agent when the OpenC2 command object is executed
+- The base64-encoded content will be passed to the specified OpenC2 CACAO agent when the OpenC2 command object is executed.

 - The OpenC2 CACAO agent will decode the base64-encoded content and re-encode in the appropriate transfer encoding (e.g., JSON, CBOR) for transfer to the